strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 </section>

-Strawbees allows for a very practical, fast paced and iterative building process but make sure your students understand they are expected to demonstrate the ability to make educated guesses based on facts in order to choose their approach.
+Strawbees a very practical, fast-paced and iterative building process but make sure your students understand they are expected to demonstrate the ability to make educated guesses based on facts to choose their approach.

 A few things that are important to take in consideration:

-* The amount of resources provided: A single kit or shared pile?
+* The resources provided: A single kit or shared pile?
 * Understand if there is time to try out all the possibilities.

 **Emerging**: Decide on a design.

 **Proficient**: Chose an approach that that fits the constraints of the problem and execute it with precision.

 ## Analysis

-*Analyses the outcome by assessing whether the approach led to a reasonable solution*
+*Analyses the outcome by assessing whether the approach led to a reasonable solution.*

 <section component="gallery">